Cour Carrée: 16th century

+17th century

 Louis XIII demolished the north wall of the castle in 1624.
 Since the Lescot Wing had been built for the small courtyard of the original castle, it was not easy to integrate it into a courtyard with sides twice as long.
 The new architect, Jacques Lemercier, duplicated this wing to the north, the present Lemercier Wing (1636), and installed a taller pavilion between the two, the Pavillon de l'Horloge.

 Louis XIV had the east wall demolished and renovated by architect Louis Le Vau.
-These last two walls to be demolished (north and east) were simply razed and the ditches filled.
-Thus, their foundations remained intact and were rediscovered during excavations of the courtyard in 1866.
+These last two walls to be demolished, on the north and east, were simply razed and the ditches filled.
+Their foundations remained intact and were rediscovered during excavations of the courtyard in 1866.
 During the construction of the Grand Louvre, basement-level galleries were created for exhibiting the artefacts and architectural remnants of the Medieval Louvre.

 Louis XIV also had the length of the south wing doubled and built the north wing.
 Three sides of the courtyard were then in place.
 The yet to be built east wing was very important as it faced the city with other buildings nearby.
 This would be the new main entrance to the Louvre.
-After a contest launched by Jean-Baptiste Colbert, the king decided in 1665 to have the Louvre Colonnade built outside on the east by Claude Perrault and Louis le Vau.
-As the king did not have the power of expropriation, the work dragged on because it was necessary to buy the land and the houses in front of the future colonnade to clear the view.
-Moreover, the king's interest moved to the Palace of Versailles after 1674.
+After a contest launched by Jean-Baptiste Colbert, the King decided in 1665 to have the Louvre Colonnade built outside on the east by Claude Perrault and Louis le Vau.
+As the King did not have the power of expropriation, the work dragged on because it was necessary to buy the land and the houses in front of the future colonnade to clear the view.
+The King moved to the Palace of Versailles after 1674.

 Louis XIV also decided to double the width of the south wing in 1668.
-This is why today we have two series of rooms: on the courtyard side, the rooms of the Charles X Museum; on the side near the river, the rooms of the Campana Gallery (for the display of Greek pottery).
+This is why today there are two series of rooms: on the courtyard side, the rooms of the Charles X Museum; on the side near the river, the rooms of the Campana Gallery for the display of Greek pottery.
 The river side of the south wing was not completed until a century later.

 After the royal court moved to Versailles, the unfinished buildings hosted artists.
 Heterogeneous constructions were erected in the courtyard.

-After its abandonment and degradation during the Revolution, Louis XVIII restored the Louvre and put his monogram (two L's of stick characters turning their backs) on the three exterior facades of the Cour Carrée (including the colonnade), despite only restoring them.
+After its abandonment and degradation during the Revolution, Louis XVIII restored the Louvre and put his monogram (two L's of stick characters turning their backs) on the three exterior façades of the Cour Carrée (including the colonnade), despite only restoring them.